PX4/PX4-Devguide/en/middleware/micrortps.md

   sudo usermod -a -G dialout pi
   ```

-2. You need to stop the GPIO serial console that using the port:
+2. You need to stop the GPIO serial console that is using the port:

   ```sh
   sudo raspi-config